RAMP-PCAR/ramp-pcar-docs/docs/quick-start-en.md

 # RAMP Quick Start Guide

-Welcome to RAMP getting start guide.
+Welcome to RAMP Quick Start Guide.
 In this guide, we will be showing you how to setup your own web map using RAMP.

 ## Requirements

 This guide assumes you have downloaded the RAMP source from Github, and have run the Grunt build script.
-If not, please Please go through Getting Started Guide to get your environment setup.
+If not, please Please go through Quick Start Guide to get your environment setup.

 ### Map resources